ykim18mica/mica-gd220/_posts/102-6-1-how-the-internet-works.md

 There are many companies that you can buy domain names from.
 [Namecheap](http://namecheap.com) and [Google](https://domains.google) are a few examples.
 Type in your desired domain name and see if it is free or already taken.

 ### Web hosting
 You have a domain name, which works like an address.
 Now, you need a space to store your files and contents.
 That is called web hosting.
-You will rent a hard drive space from a hosting company and connect your domain name with the space.
+You will rent a server space from a hosting company and connect your domain name with the space.
 Many companies offer both domain name and web storage hosting.

 ### Free options
-[Github Pages](https://pages.github.com) is a great free hosting option. you will get a domain name that looks like `http://yourusername.github.io` and store and host as many files as you want.
+[Github Pages](https://pages.github.com) is a great free hosting option. you will get a domain name that looks like `http://yourusername.github.io` and host as many files as you want.